Saransh3041/Hotel-Booking-Operational-Analysis/README.md

 # Hotel Harmony: Data Insights for Optimized Operations

 ## Project Overview
-#### **Company-**
-**Elite Hotels International**
-#### **Background**
-Elite Hotels International, a prominent player in the hospitality industry, has been facing challenges in managing its booking patterns and customer satisfaction.
-With hotels spread across various locations, understanding booking trends and guest behavior is crucial for optimizing operations and enhancing guest experience.
-The management has decided to conduct a comprehensive data analysis of their booking data to uncover insights that can drive strategic decisions.
-#### **Objective**
+## Project Overview
+**Company:** Elite Hotels International
+**Industry:** Hospitality
+**Scenario:**
+Elite Hotels International operates multiple properties across diverse regions and is facing challenges in managing booking patterns, cancellations, and customer satisfaction.
+This project applies data-driven analysis to identify key trends in hotel bookings, cancellations, and guest preferences to support operational optimization and strategic decision-making.

+**Objective:**
 To analyze hotel booking data to derive insights that can help optimize operations, enhance guest experiences, and improve overall revenue performance.

 #### **For More Info.**

 ## Problem Statement